Perl/PPCs/ppcs/ppcTODO-attributes-v2.md

 An optional second callback function can be provided, for the purpose of parsing the incoming text from the source code into a value that the main apply function will use.
 Experience with the meta-programming layer in `Object::Pad` suggests this is useful, as often when meta-programming it is inconvenient to have to represent the parameters to an attribute as a flat text string.

-Pointers to these two functions are found by a structure that is associated with the name of the new attribute, perhaps defined as the following (though exact parameter types are still an open issue; see below):
+Pointers to these two functions are found by a structure that is associated with the name of the new attribute, perhaps defined as the following (though exact type is still an open issue; see below):

 ```c
 struct PerlAttributeDefinition